koba-yu/NLP100_Red/README.md

 In Japan, there are well-known "100 coding questions" for practice of natural language processing.
 It is called [言語処理100本ノック](http://www.cl.ecei.tohoku.ac.jp/nlp100/).
 I am making [Red-lang](https://www.red-lang.org) version.

+You can find other language versions on [Github](https://github.com/search?q=言語処理100本ノック).

+On question 10 ~ 19, we use a file 'hightemp.txt', you can download the file [here](http://www.cl.ecei.tohoku.ac.jp/nlp100/data/hightemp.txt).